 Bids are usually much lower than those for regular pages and this is something you definitely need to consider.

-When it comes to the campaign itself, make sure to create high-quality videos, to target the right audience and try to find keywords that bring a lot of views with little investment.
+When it comes to the campaign itself, make sure to create high-quality videos, target the right audience, and try to find keywords that bring a lot of views with little investment.

 Optimize your next AdWords video campaign with an enchanting explainer video.
 At Breadnbeyond, we offer a wide range of animated explainer video packages that are tailored for companies looking for affordable yet high-quality explainer videos.
 Click on the breadnbeyond banner ad below!